 What Does Support Even Mean?

 As an experiment, try writing your name on a piece of paper with your elbow propped on the table.
 Easy, right?
 Now try writing it with your entire arm suspended, so only the tip of the pencil is touching the piece of paper.
 What do you notice?
 If you’re like most people, the writing is sloppier, lighter, and larger.
 Why is this?
 It’s because you need to stabilize large muscles in order to have better control of the smaller ones.
 It’s the same with vocal support.
-If you stabilize some of those larger muscles, like the spine (all the way through your neck) and ribcage, it’ll allow more control of everything, from your breath to your inner-workings of your larynx.
+If you create stability using some of those larger muscles, like the ones surrounding your spine (all the way through your neck) and ribcage, it’ll allow more control of everything, from your breath to your inner-workings of your larynx.

 5 Ways to Find Your Support Muscles